Schr\"odinger Bridge Matching for Tree-Structured Costs and Entropic Wasserstein Barycentres: Experiments

 We also report results for computing the barycentre of Gaussian distributions, in increasingly high dimensions.
-This is a standard experiment in the literature, because in this setting the ground-truth barycentre is a Gaussian whose parameters can be calculated accurately using a fixed point method \citep{alvarez16_fixedpoint}.
+This is a standard experiment in the literature, because in this setting the ground-truth barycentre is also Gaussian and the parameters can be calculated accurately using a fixed point method \citep{alvarez16_fixedpoint}.

 We follow the experimental setup previously used in \citep{korotin2021_bary_no_minimax, korotin2022wasserstein, kolesov2024estimating}, in which 3 Gaussian distributions and its ground-truth ($\tfrac{1}{3},\tfrac{1}{3},\tfrac{1}{3}$)-barycentre are randomly generated, for each dimension in $\{64, 96, 128\}$.
-We report results for $\mathrm{BW}_2^2\mathrm{-UVP}$ (which measures the quality of the overall generated barycentre) as described above, and additionally report the $\mathrm{L}^2\mathrm{-UVP}$ metric, which measures the quality of the individual maps to the barycentre and is defined for each marginal as

-where $\hat{T}$ denotes the learned map from the marginal to the barycentre, and $T^*$ is the known ground truth mapping.
-Again, we provide the averages over the marginals.
+We report results for the $\mathrm{BW}_2^2\mathrm{-UVP}$ and $\mathrm{L}^2\mathrm{-UVP}$ metrics.
 We see that all the methods again perform well in this setting.
 For the $\mathrm{BW}_2^2\mathrm{-UVP}$ metric, W2CB and NOTWB appear to have a slight edge, but TreeDSBM is only slightly higher and is comparable with results for WIN.
 For the $L^2\mathrm{-UVP}$ metric, results for TreeDSBM are higher than for W2CB and NOTWB, though the results are still low and are again comparable with WIN.
-The larger values of $L^2\mathrm{-UVP}$ may be due to the fact that TreeDSBM solves for an entropy-regularised barycentre, which introduces some randomness into the mappings.
-We remark that in the Gaussian experiments, all methods appear to exhibit stable convergence which suggests amenable loss landscapes in this setting, so these experiments do not showcase the strengths of the TreeDSBM algorithm that were for example displayed in the earlier 2$d$ experiment.